Frost254/carsino-project/README.md

 * Configuration

 * Database creation
-The project uses POSTGRES db and data can be sent to the back-end by filling in the forms
+The project uses POSTGRES db and data can be sent to the back-end by filling in the forms and submitting your data.
+Once you insert the car you want you will be redirected to the main car page where you can view a list of all available cars.

 * Database initialization